A thoughtful first step

 Does my dog need to be highly energetic to enjoy camp?

 No. Camp is not about nonstop activity.
-Dogs move through a predictable day that includes play, rest, and quiet time.
+Dogs enjoy a scheduled day that includes play, rest, and quiet time.
 Many calmer dogs do very well here.

 What if my dog has never been in a group setting before?